michuW93/kafka_tutorial/README.md

 ![alt text](https://github.com/michuW93/kafka_tutorial/blob/master/topics_to_broker.png?raw=true)

-if we would have Topic-3 with 4 partittions then two of them would be in the same broker.
+if we would have Topic-3 with 4 partittions then two partitions would be in the same broker.